Complete Camera Convergence

 Judeo-christianity is voluntary serfdom to a hypothetical king.

-How could it be that in the US, where slavery and aristocracy are outlawed, where freedom and individuality are more possible than in most of the world, that so many people voluntarily recreate such a demeaning relationship?
+How could it be that in the US, where slavery and aristocracy are officially rejected, where freedom and individuality are more possible than in most of the world, that so many people voluntarily recreate the demeaning relationship of king/subject and master/slave?

 Why did the chicken cross the road?